-Before learning any language, there are a number of factors that you (and I) should consider:
+Before learning any language, there are a number of factors that you should consider:

-Sometimes the easiest way to decide which language you should learn is to begin by considering which languages have the most speakers, because it help to know which ones you are most likely to encounter as you go out into the world.
+Sometimes the easiest way to decide which language you should learn, is to consider which languages have the most speakers, or the ones you are most likely to encounter as you go out into the world.
 It is useful to classify the most spoken languages:

 - BY THE TOTAL NUMBER OF SPEAKERS: Mandarin is spoken by 1350 million, English by 1200 million and Spanish by 485 millions.

-- BY THE NUMBER OF COUNTRIES: English is spoken in 67 countries, French is spoken in 36 countries and Arabic in 25 countries.
+- BY THE NUMBER OF COUNTRIES IN WHICH THEY ARE RECOGNIZED AS AN OFFICIAL LANGUAGE: English is spoken in 67 countries, French is spoken in 36 countries and Arabic in 25 countries.

 #2 BEST FOR YOUR RESUME

-Picking the most “spoken” languages isn’t even that great a career choice, because so many other people do that too – you aren’t necessarily distinguishing yourself from the noise.
-If you want to learn a language in order to improve your employment prospects then choose one that is in demand by employers.
+Picking the most “spoken” languages may not be the best option for you, especially if you’re looking to build your resume.
+If you want to learn a language in order to improve your employment prospects, choose one that is in demand by employers.
 The list below gives you an idea of which languages are in demand and is based on job ads posted on recruitment sites: